Cruise Advice For The Best Tangier Ville Port Experience

 ONCF Train Station: If you are connecting to the Tanger Ville high-speed train station, it is only a 5 to 10 minute taxi ride along the beachfront road.

-Getting Around Tangier
+Tangier Port: Getting Around

-Getting around Tangier is relatively easy.
+Getting around is relatively easy.
 Taxis are common, public transport is affordable, and walking is often one of the best ways to experience the city.

 Petit Taxis (Blue): These are the standard way to get around within the city.
 Petit Taxis (Blue): These are the standard way to get around within the city.
 They are also the most popular option for visitors.
 Most taxis carry up to three passengers and are easy to flag down.
 If the meter is not running, agree on a fare before departing.